Pizza bomber: Robbery

 Wells was instructed to "quietly" enter the PNC Bank at Summit Towne Center on Peach Street and give the teller an affixed note demanding $250,000, and to use his shotgun to threaten anyone who did not cooperate or attempted to flee.
 Upon entering the bank around 2:30 p.m., Wells slid the note to a teller.
 The note stated the bomb would explode in 15 minutes and that the full amount must be handed over within that time.
-The teller was unable to access the vault that quickly and gave Wells a bag containing $8,702, with which he exited the bank.
+The teller was unable to access the vault quickly and gave Wells a bag containing $8,702 and exited the bank.

-At 2:38, a witness called 9-1-1 from the bank and reported a male leaving the bank with "a bomb or something wrapped around his neck".
+At 2:38 p.m., a witness called 9-1-1 from the bank and reported a male leaving the bank with "a bomb or something wrapped around his neck".
 This is the first-known emergency call for the incident.
 According to witnesses at the bank and surveillance footage, after entering the bank, Wells waited in line.
 When he reached the counter, he began sucking a lollipop.
 He appeared confident as he left the bank, swinging his cane gun and the bag of money "like Charlie Chaplin" according to one witness.